 Early on in the planning process, two public meetings were held to introduce the project and capture input on both opportunities and challenges along the corridor.
-The meetings - one at the Dahl Arts Center and one at the Rapid City Public Library - were selected to be in close proximity to the study area and to allow of both the north and south portions of the study area a convenient opportunity to attend.
+The meetings - one at the Dahl Arts Center and one at the Rapid City Public Library - were selected to be in close proximity to the study area.

 At each meeting, a series of four boards detailing the study area and process, as well as specific information about the Sixth and Omaha crossing, were presented.
-Community input was captured primarily through two large roll-plot maps of the study area, one asking 'What do you like about Sixth Street today?' and the other asking 'What challenges do you have with Sixth Street today?'.
+Community input was captured primarily through two large roll-plot maps of the study area, one asking 'What do you like about Sixth Street today?' and the other asking 'What challenges do you have with Sixth Street today?.
 Meeting attendees were asked to write their thoughts either on sticky notes or directly on the maps; general comment cards were also available.
 For interested members of the public who were not able to attend one of the public meetings, an online commenting map offered the same opportunity to provide location-specific feedback.
 Total attendance between the two meetings was approximately 30 members of the public.
 Journalists for the Rapid City Journal and KOTA TV were in attendance as well.

-Prior to both public meetings, members of the project team also visited many local businesses along Sixth Street to discuss their thoughts, concerns, and ideas.
-As the owners and employees of these businesses have more direct experience with the corridor than almost anybody else, their input was critical towards understanding what is and is not working well with Sixth Street today.
+Prior to both public meetings, members of the project team also visited local businesses along Sixth Street to discuss their thoughts, concerns, and ideas.
+As the owners and employees of these businesses have more direct experience with the corridor, their input was invaluable towards understanding what is and is not working well with Sixth Street today.